top of page

 ALONGSIDE COMMUNITY

-So we provide support to help people maximize their independence and to help them have a high-quality life.
-We work with families, we work with children, youth, and adults who have developmental disabilities and acquired brain injury.
+We provide support to help people maximize their independence and to help them have a high-quality life.
+We work with families, we work alongside children, youth, and adults who have intellectual and developmental disabilities and acquired brain injury.

 Laurie Wilson, Founder & Director